Jan 31, 2023

 There are a number of different ways you can use primacy effect and recency effect to aid your sales efforts.
 You can also use them to increase the effectiveness of your promotions.
 Here are some examples:

-Because primacy effect is strongest when dealing with written information, it’s good to keep it in mind when outlining product features.
+Because primacy effect is strongest when dealing with written information, it’s good to keep it in mind when outlining product features with an eye on behavioral analytics.

 Chances are you know what the most attractive features are for any product you sell.
 If so, make sure you put them features at the top of the list.